-Best retro game consoles 2024: modern ways to play classic capers
+Best retro game consoles 2024: my favorite ways to play classic capers

 Great ways to play retro games using modern tech